hphelion/documentation/commercial/GA1/commerical.services-scale-out-swift.md

 HP Helion OpenStack includes two starter Swift All-in-One servers that are deployed by the initial installation.
 The installer auto-configures a portion of the first device recognized by the operating system and assigns it to the Swift entities (account, container and object rings).

 We recommend you use these Starter servers as Swift Proxy Servers for the scaled out Swift cluster.
-To do this, you can use the *pyringos* utility to add additional drives on that server to the Swift Account and Container rings.
-For more details, see the [pyringos](/helion/openstack/GA1/services/object/pyringos/) manual.
+To do this, you can use the *ringos* utility to add additional drives on that server to the Swift Account and Container rings.
+For more details, see the [ringos](/helion/openstack/GA1/services/object/pyringos/) manual.

 - [Step by step instructions for deploying additional Scale-out Swift Nodes with HP Helion OpenStack](/helion/openstack/ga/services/swift/deployment-scale-out/)